-Estimation in math means finding an answer that is close enough to be useful without working out the exact value first.
-The two methods students see most often are rounding and front-end estimation.
-Rounding replaces numbers with nearby easy numbers.
-Front-end estimation starts with the leading place values and then adds a small adjustment if needed.
+When you only need an answer that is fast, sensible, and close enough, the two go-to methods are rounding and front-end estimation: rounding replaces numbers with nearby easy numbers, while front-end estimation starts with the leading place values and then adds a small adjustment if needed.

 The goal is not perfect accuracy.
 The goal is a result that is fast, sensible, and close enough for the decision you need to make.